JaseCR/codeswitch-benchmark/README.md

 - **Language Variety Testing**: AAVE, Spanglish, British English, and Standard English
 - **Real-time Visualizations**: Interactive charts and analysis
 - **Jupyter Notebook Analysis**: Comprehensive data collection and EDA
+- **Cloud Deployment Ready**: Deploy to Render, Railway, or Heroku with one click
+- **User-Friendly Explanations**: Comprehensive tooltips and guides for all metrics

 ## Repository Structure